BBMRI-cz/fhir-module/README.md

 docker compose --profile dev up -d
 ```

+For additional information about deployment, refer to the [Deployment documentation](docs/DEPLOYMENT.md).
 ## Contributing

 Because the FHIR module is an open source software pull requests are of course welcome!
-For further information please
+For further information, please
 read our [contributing guidelines](docs/CONTRIBUTING.md)!

 Found a security vulnerability?
 Please refer to our [security policy](docs/SECURITY.md).

-For instructions on how to set up the development environment refer to the
+For instructions on how to set up the development environment, refer to the
 [corresponding chapter](docs/CONTRIBUTING.md#development-environment).

 ## Development